Nike Vomero 17 Running Shoe Review

 See details on graph tool

-The forefoot cushioning is sub-par.
-It does a decent job at lower forces, offering enough protection in the forefoot for easier paces.
-However, it lacks sufficient cushioning for heavier runners or runners who apply a lot of force in the forefoot, which can cause the forefoot to bottom out.
+The forefoot cushioning is lacking.
+It offers enough protection in the forefoot for easier paces and short sessions, but it lacks sufficient cushioning for heavier runners or runners who apply a lot of force in the forefoot.
+After a few kilometers, the forefoot can feel harsh and leaving you wanting more between the road and your feet.

 Heel Firmness